hovanthanh1988/aquariux-automation/README.md

 https://allurereport.org/docs/install-for-windows/

 4. Running Tests
-To execute tests, use the following command:
+To execute a specific test, use the following command:
+   _pytest /testcases/ -k <test_case_name>_

+5. To run all tests, use:

    _run_all.sh_

-5. Generating Reports
+6. Generating Reports
 After running tests, generate the Allure report:

    _allure serve reports/allure-results_

-6. Folder Structure
+7. Folder Structure

    - testcases/: Contains all test scripts.